 3 Pacific Northwest Interior Design Ideas: Contemporary Style Made Easy

-The Pacific Northwest is home to the city of Portland, the largest metropolis in Oregon.
-With nearly 300,000 households, Portland has a range of architectural styles, from Victorian to Dutch Colonial, Queen Anne Revival, and the classic Craftsman home.
-While the exterior may reflect a previous era, the interior design in Portland homes continues to evolve.
-Many Portland neighborhoods feature Northwest Contemporary architecture, and the Northwest Contemporary style is widespread throughout the city for decor and interior design.
+The Pacific Northwest has a range of architectural styles, from Victorian to Dutch Colonial, Queen Anne Revival, and the classic Craftsman home.
+While the exterior may reflect a previous era, interior designs continue to evolve.
+Many neighborhoods feature Northwest Contemporary architecture, and Northwest Contemporary style is widespread throughout for decor and interior design.

-The northwest contemporary style is a blend of elements that include clean lines and minimalist design while integrating natural materials, particularly wood.
+Northwest Contemporary style combines clean lines and minimalist design elements while integrating natural materials, mainly wood.
 The style may feature asymmetrical arrangements, open and airy spaces, exposed beams, and traditional Native American patterns.
 Want ideas for decorating your home in this popular aesthetic?
 Read on for three major guidelines for Northwest Contemporary style decor.

 Embrace the Natural Environment

-The northwest contemporary style of design and decor brings the outdoors in, embracing nature and the environmental elements typically found in the Pacific Northwest.
+The Northwest Contemporary design and decor style brings the outdoors in, embracing nature and the environmental elements typically found in the Pacific Northwest.
 The top natural elements typically incorporated are water, stone, and wood.

-Water is a defining element for the city of Portland.
-All residents live within the Columbia River basin, and nearly all homes are within the Willamette River watershed.
-Water features can be added to a Portland home in various ways.
+Water features can be added to a home in various ways.
 Consider stand-alone and wall sculptures with actual flowing water for a tranquil feel, or choose backsplash tiles in blues, greens, and greys to evoke a similar look.

 Stone in decor and design has numerous possibilities.
-It's a good way to add texture to any room.
+It's an excellent way to add texture to any room.
 Natural stone tiles in the entrance, kitchen, or bathroom add warmth, while a rough-hewn stone fireplace emphasizes the art of bringing the outdoors in.
 It could be possible to substitute stone-looking porcelain or matte ceramic tiles for natural stone if that's a preference.

-Want to add a small touch?
+Want to add a slight touch?
 Create (or purchase from a local artisan) a wrapped stone/rock.
-Often set in jewelry, these unique pieces can be found in various sizes, shapes, and wrap designs.
+Often set in jewelry, these unique pieces can be found in various sizes, shapes, and designs.
 Display it on a shelf or table, or try incorporating it into a wind chime.

-Wood typically is the most popular natural element used in the northwest contemporary style.
-With Portland home to one of the country's largest urban forests, why not embrace designs with wood elements?
+Wood typically is the most popular natural element used in the Northwest Contemporary style, so why not embrace designs with wood elements?
 It has endless possibilities, but a few include:

 - Exposed beams, a common characteristic of Northwest Contemporary architecture